Cindy-dev/design_task/README.md

 - Community Page
 - Dummy Screens(with text displayed)

-Please Note: The Podcast page can be accessed by clicking the "DIARY card"(color: Orange Card) found on the home page.
+Please Note: The Podcast page can be accessed by clicking the "DIARY CARD"(Color: Orange Card) found on the home page.

 IOS ScreenShots